lealceldeiro/gems/HighPerformanceJavaPersistence/Chapter03/README.md

 Either the JDBC Driver or the DataSource must be proxied to intercept statement executions and log them along with the actual parameter values.
 Besides statement logging, a JDBC proxy can provide other cross-cutting features like long-running query detection or custom statement execution listeners.

 ## 10. Mapping Types and Identifiers

+Although it’s common practice to map all database columns, this is not a strict requirement.
+Sometimes it’s more practical to use a root entity and several sub-entities, so each business case fetches just as much info as needed (while still benefiting from entity state management).

+Identifiers are mandatory for entity elements, and an embeddable type is forbidden to have an identity of its own.
+Knowing the database table and the column that uniquely identifies any given row, Hibernate can correlate database rows with Domain Model entities.

+The Domain Model can share state between multiple entities either by using inheritance or composition.
+Embeddable types can reuse state through composition.

+### 10.1 Types